Graphon Mixtures: Mixtures of sparse and dense graphs

-We provide an example motivating graphon mixtures.
 Consider the following example: Let $\{G_{n}\}_{n}$ be a sequence of graphs such that originally $G_n \sim G(n, p)$ where $G(n, p)$ denotes a graph generated from the Erdős–Rényi model where $G_n$ has $n$ nodes and the edge probability is $p$.
 Then we modify each graph in the sequence such that a randomly selected node in $G_n$ is connected to all other nodes in $G_n$.
 Figure \ref{fig:GnpWithAStar} shows the empirical graphons for $n \in \{50, 100, 200, 400\}$ with $p = 0.1$ for this construction.

 The empirical graphons in this example converge to $W = 0.1$ in the cut metric (Definition \ref{def:cut2}).
 However if we inspect the degree distribution, we see a persistent anomalous node with high degree as shown in Figure \ref{fig:GnpandStarHistogram}.